Testimonial

-What is a PEO (Professional Employer Organization)?
-Sometimes called an EOR (Employer of Record), a PEO is a local partner for companies wishing to outsource their employees and various HR services to avoid costly local bureaucratic hurdles associated with establishing a separate legal identity in a new country.
+What is a PEO in Japan? a Japan PEO is a local partner for companies wishing to outsource their employees and various HR services to avoid costly local bureaucratic hurdles associated with establishing a separate legal identity in a new country.

 A PEO in Japan legally hires and manages your staff’s HR services on your behalf.
 They provide critical services like payroll outsourcing, tax and benefit management, and legal compliance assurance that allows you to focus on the job at hand